bcmi/Awesome-Few-Shot-Image-Generation/README.md

 A curated list of resources including papers, datasets, and relevant links pertaining to few-shot image generation.
 Since few-shot image generation is a very broad concept, there are various experimental settings and research lines in the realm of few-shot image generation.

-## From Base Categories to Novel Categories
+## From Multiple Source Domains to Target Domain
-The generative model is trained on base categories and applied to novel categories with (optimization-based) or without finetuning (fusion-based and transformation-based).
+The generative model is trained on base domains/categories and applied to novel domains/categories with (optimization-based) or without finetuning (fusion-based and transformation-based).

 **Optimization-based methods:**
 + Louis Clouâtre, Marc Demers: "*FIGR: Few-shot Image Generation with Reptile.*" CoRR abs/1901.02199 (2019) [[pdf]](https://arxiv.org/pdf/1901.02199.pdf) [[code]](https://arxiv.org/pdf/1901.02199.pdf)